lechnerio/example-next-auth-provider/README.md

 ## Contributors

-Thanks to these awesome people for their contributions!
+Feel free to use this example, and if you'd like to contribute, you’re more than welcome to add yourself to the contributors list and submit a pull request!

 | Contributors |
 |:---:|
 |[![lechnerio](https://github.com/lechnerio.png?size=50)](https://github.com/lechnerio)<br/> lechnerio|

-Feel free to use this example, and if you'd like to contribute, you’re more than welcome to add yourself to the contributors list and submit a pull request!